afs/afs.github.io/rdf-iri-syntax.md

 ### Example

-By this definition:
+By the definitions in RFC 3986:

 ```
     http:abcd
+    http:/abcd
 ```

-is an absolute URI - it has a URI scheme, it does not have a fragment.
+are absolute URIs - it has a URI scheme, it does not have a fragment.

 But it is not an "[http-URI](#http)" which is defined in [RFC7230 sec 2.7.1](https://tools.ietf.org/html/rfc7230#section-2.7.1) because http-URI defines additional syntax requirements.
+An http-URI requires the `"//" authority path-abempty` choice in `hier-part`.

 With [non-strict resolution](https://tools.ietf.org/html/rfc3986#section-5.2.2),
-it won't appear in RDF abstract syntax.
+and an valid HTTP base URI, the examples won't appear in RDF abstract syntax.

 ### Notes about IRIs/URIs: